ngargaud/hive-api/README.md

-# forge-api
+# hive-api
-Python lib to interact with an IA forge
+Python lib to interact with an IA hive